Non-density of stable mappings on non-compact manifolds: Introduction

 After that, the case where a source manifold is non-compact was considered by Dimca, and in 1979, he gave the following result. \begin{proposition}[\cite{Dimca1979}] Let $N$ be a non-compact manifold.
-Then, the set consisting of all $($infinitesimally$)$ stable mappings is not dense in $C^\infty(N,\R)$. \end{proposition} For the definition of infinitesimal stability, which is defined by Mather in \cite{Mather1969}, see \cref{sec:preparation} (the definition of stability is also reviewed in this section).
-The main purpose of this paper is to give a rigorous proof of the following main theorem and a complete characterization of the density of stable mappings. \begin{theorem} Let $N$ be a non-compact manifold, and $P$ be a manifold.
-Then, the set consisting of all $($infinitesimally$)$ stable mappings is not dense in $C^\infty(N,P)$. \end{theorem}
+Then, the set consisting of all stable mappings is not dense in $C^\infty(N,\R)$.
+Moreover, the set consisting of all infinitesimally stable mappings is not dense in $C^\infty(N,\R)$. \end{proposition} For the definition of infinitesimal stability, which is defined by Mather in \cite{Mather1969}, see \cref{sec:preparation} (the definition of stability is also reviewed in this section).
+The main purpose of this paper is to give a rigorous proof of the following main theorem. \begin{theorem} Let $N$ be a non-compact manifold, and $P$ a manifold.
+Then, the set consisting of all stable mappings is not dense in $C^\infty(N,P)$.
+Moreover, the set consisting of all infinitesimally stable mappings is not dense in $C^\infty(N,P)$. \end{theorem}

-By Mather's theorem (\cref{thm:mather}) and \cref{thm:main}, we easily obtain the following complete characterization of the density of stable mappings. \begin{theorem} Let $N$ and $P$ be manifolds of dimensions $n$ and $p$, respectively.
-Then, the set consisting of all stable mappings is dense in $C^\infty(N,P)$ if and only if $N$ is compact and $(n,p)$ is a nice dimension. \end{theorem}
+As a corollary of Mather's theorem (\cref{thm:mather}) and \cref{thm:main}, we easily obtain a characterization of the density of stable mappings in $C^\infty(N,P)$ in the case where $N$ is not necessarily compact as follows: \begin{corollary} Let $N$ and $P$ be manifolds of dimensions $n$ and $p$, respectively.
+Then, the set consisting of all stable mappings is dense in $C^\infty(N,P)$ if and only if $N$ is compact and $(n,p)$ is nice. \end{corollary}

 The remainder of this paper is organized as follows.
 In \cref{sec:preparation}, we prepare some definitions and notations, and give a lemma for the proof of the main theorem (\cref{thm:main}).
-Finally, \cref{sec:proof} is devoted to the proof of \cref{thm:main}.
+In \cref{sec:proof}, we show \cref{thm:main}.